dkjroot/llm-self-debate/README.md

 # llm-self-debate
-A python project where multiple LLM personalities debate each other
+A python project where multiple LLM personalities debate each other.

-The idea is quite simple - set up multiple system prompts for different characters, and alternate between them, building up a conversation about a subject that you choose.
+The idea is quite simple - set up multiple system prompts for different characters and alternate between them, building up a conversation about a subject that you choose.
 I want to make it so that you can intervene, and since I can't be bothered to make a UI that'll be by stopping the script and editing the text files!

 I think the tricky part will be getting something better than a circular conversation that never goes anywhere below the surface of the topic, because LLMs are very good at pretending they're not superficial, but they are basically pretty superficial.
-Anyway, lets see how good we can make it.
+Anyway, lets see how good we can make it...

 # Requirements

-Uses the openai api, so you need to have something to talk to, either an online service or run a local model in something like koboldcpp.
-I like koboldcpp, I find it simple to use, and I can run a 70B llama 3.3 gguf locally with reasonable performance (not real time, but fast enough to get results, and you do need a good model for this experiment to be worth doing at all).
-I use a smaller model for speed while I'm working on the script, but they output is not good.
+Uses the OpenAI API so you need to have something to talk to, either an online service or run a local model in something like koboldcpp.
+I like koboldcpp, I find it simple to use, and (thanks to beefy graphics card and lots of system RAM) I can run a 70B llama 3.3 8-bit gguf locally with reasonable performance (not real time, but fast enough to get results, and you do need a good model for this experiment to be worth doing at all).
+I use a smaller model for speed while I'm working on the script, but the output and instruction following from smaller models is not good.

 Some models perform well and others are a pain to use in this format.
 I'm finding the pure llama 3 models work fine.